-Mercaptor has completed studies demonstrating efficient Capton distribution to the brain, conversion to a neuroprotectant upon excitotoxic insult, and protection in seizure models.
+Mercaptor has completed numerous efficacy studies demonstrating efficient capton distribution throughout the brain, conversion to a neuroprotectant upon excitotoxic insult, and protection from seizures.

 Studies conducted by Charles River Laboratories

-Data generated at Charles River Laboratories shows reproducible proof-of-concept (POC) for generation of a neuroprotectant upon kainate-induced brain-injury.
+Data generated at Charles River Laboratories shows reproducible proof-of-concept (POC) for the generation of a neuroprotectant upon kainate-induced brain injury.

-- Good distribution of Capton was detected inside the brain, both in the injury-induced and control groups.
+Good distribution of capton was detected inside the brain.

-- Transformation to the therapeutic form was detected in injured tissue only, not in plasma or cerebrospinal fluid (CSF), demonstrating a powerful specificity not previously achieved in medicine.
+Transformation of the unfinished therapeutic to its active form was detected in injured tissue only, not in plasma or cerebrospinal fluid (CSF).

 Studies conducted and funded by the National Institutes of Health

-- ETSP showed reproducible POC demonstrating Capton-dependent protection from seizure induced by excitotoxic insult, identifying a current lead Capton from a screen of candidates.
+ETSP showed reproducible POC demonstrating capton-dependent protection from seizure-induced by excitotoxic insult, identifying a lead capton from a series of candidates.